sharetribe/flex-docs/src/docs/ftw-routing/how-code-splitting-works-in-ftw/index.md

 ### Build directory

-Sharetribe-scripts dependency uses Webpack to build the application.
+The sharetribe-scripts dependency uses Webpack to build the application.
 It copies the content from _public/_ directory into the _build_ directory and the Webpack build bundles all the code into files that can be used in production mode.

 - Code for server-side rendering is saved to _build/node_ directory.
 - Code for client-side rendering is saved to _build/static_ directory.